aws-amplify/docs/js/authentication.md

     // 'code' for Authorization code grant,
     // 'token' for Implicit grant
-    // Note that REFRESH token will only generated when the responseType is code
+    // Note that REFRESH token will only be generated when the responseType is code
     responseType: 'code',

     // optional, for Cognito hosted ui specified options